Status: Accidental in spring. (Note- yet to be reviewed by NOURC)

-There are several records of the primarily Pacific Coast species from Wyoming south to New Mexico, including one in Wyoming Apr 2020, and eight in eastern Colorado: three in Jun-Aug, four in Oct-Nov, and one in Mar.
+There are several records of this Pacific Coast species in the Interior as far east as the Front Range of the Rocky Mountains from Wyoming south to New Mexico: Apr (2), Jun-Jul (4), and Sep-Nov (4) (eBird.org, accessed Apr 2023).
+Nearest of these to Nebraska were one in southeastern Wyoming Apr 2020, and eight in eastern Colorado: three in Jun-Aug, four in Oct-Nov, and one in Mar.

 NOURC: Nebraska Ornithologists’ Union Records Committee